East meets West in this contemporary barn conversion, perfect for walkers in a secluded rural location in South Downs National park

 East meets west in this detached barn conversion in Sussex, where Japanese influences seamlessly sit side by side with original features.
 This contemporary property sleeps two people in one bedroom and welcomes one waggy-tailed friend, making it the perfect romantic bolthole for a couple and their pup.
-You’ll love the stylish design accents and taking a dip in the owner’s heated swimming pool, and your pup will adore exploring the pretty enclosed garden/patio.
+You’ll love the stylish design accents and your pup will adore exploring the pretty enclosed garden/patio.

 Doggy visitors are welcome at the Goodwood Estate (4 miles).
 There you can walk up to the historic viewpoint on St Roche’s Hill, where you’ll be rewarded with views of Goodwood’s famous racecourse.
 On a clear day, the Isle of Wight is visible across the Solent.
 Dogs are also welcome in all of the historic farming buildings at the Weald and Downland Museum (7.5 miles) except the watermill, Newdigate Bakehouse, Dairy and Winkhurt Tudor Kitchen.
 Dogs are also welcome in the first section of the attraction’s café and on the outdoor deck.